Low FODMAP Chicken with Artichokes & Olives

 I bet you are surprised at the inclusion of artichokes.
 Being a lesser-used vegetable, perhaps you have overlooked it on your Monash University app?

 This is a perfect example of the treasures that await you upon studying all of the entries in the app and also within the FODMAP Friendly app.
-In fact, within the Monash app listing you will see that canned artichoke hearts do not become Moderate Yellow Light for FODMAPs until you double the amount to 1 cup (160 g)
+In fact, within the Monash app listing you will see that canned artichoke hearts do not become Moderate Yellow Light for FODMAPs until you double the amount to 1 cup (160 g) in initial tests, and ½ cup (70 g) in subsequent tests.

 Think the low FODMAP diet is boring?
 It is not and we are here to provide you boredom busters with our hundreds of original low FODMAP recipes.